 - The Tax Advisor may at any time, also vis-à-vis third parties, correct obvious inaccuracies (e.g. clerical errors, or errors in calculation).
 Other deficiencies may be corrected by the Tax Advisor vis-à-vis third parties subject to the client’s consent.
 Such consent shall not be required where the Tax Advisor’s legitimate interests take precedence over the client’s interests.

-- The liability of the Tax Advisor and their persons employed in performing a contractual obligation for whom the Tax Advisor is vicariously liable’ [Erfüllungsgehilfen] [hereinafter the ‘Vicarious Agents’] for any loss/damage resulting from one breach of duty or — in the context of a uniform injurious effect (einheitliche Schadensfolge) — from several breaches of duty on the occasion of executing an engagement shall be capped at EUR 4.000.000,002) (in words: four millions euros).3) The limitation of liability shall apply in relation to negligence only; liability for intent shall not be subject to such limitation.
-Liability claims in relation to any loss/damage arising from injuries to life, body or health shall be excluded from this limitation of liability.
+- The liability of the Tax Advisor and their ‘persons employed in performing a contractual obligation for whom the Tax Advisor is vicariously liable’ [Erfüllungsgehilfen] [hereinafter the ‘Vicarious Agents’] for any loss/damage resulting from one breach of duty or — in the context of a uniform injurious effect (einheitliche Schadensfolge) — from several breaches of duty on the occasion of executing an engagement shall be capped at EUR 4.000.000,003) (in words: four million euros).4) The limitation of liability shall apply in relation to negligence only; liability for intent shall not be subject to such limitation.
+Liability claims in relation to any loss/damage arising from injuries to life, limb or health shall be excluded from this limitation of liability.
 The limitation of liability shall apply to the Tax Advisor’s entire activity for the client, i.e. also, in particular, to an extension to the scope of the engagement; in this regard, there shall be no need for agreeing the limitation of liability again.
-The limitation of liability shall also apply in the case of the establishment of a joint practice (Sozietät) / partnership company (Partnerschaft) and assumption of the engagement by the joint practice / partnership company as well as for partners who join the joint practice / partnership company.
-Furthermore, the limitation of liability shall also apply vis-à-vis third parties to the extent that these fall within the scope of protection of the engagement; in this regard, sec.
-334 BGB is expressly not waived.
+The limitation of liability shall also apply vis-à-vis third parties to the extent that these fall within the scope of protection of the engagement; in this regard, sect.
+334 German Civil Code (Bürgerliches Gesetzbuch – BGB) (hereinafter “BGB”) is expressly not waived.
 Any agreements, contained in individual contracts, providing for a limitation of liability shall take precedence over this provision but — unless otherwise expressly stipulated — shall not affect the validity of this provision.

 - Provided that there was a sufficiently high insurance cover in place, the limitation of liability shall apply retroactively from the beginning of the engagement or, as the case may be, from the point of taking out higher insurance cover.
 If the scope of the engagement is subsequently modified or expanded, then the limitation of liability shall also extend to these cases.

 - The client shall be obliged to cooperate to the extent that this is necessary in order for the engagement to be duly executed.
 In particular, they shall submit to the Tax Advisor, unprompted, a complete set of all documents necessary in order to execute the engagement; such submission shall occur in such a timely manner as to afford the Tax Advisor a reasonable processing time.
 The same shall apply with regard to briefings about all events and circumstances which may be of importance for purposes of executing the engagement.
-The client shall be obliged to take note of all written and oral communications issued by the Tax Advisor and to consult them when in doubt.
+The client shall be obliged to take note of all communications issued by the Tax Advisor and to consult the Tax Advisor when in doubt.

 - The client shall refrain from anything that may prejudice the independence of the Tax Advisor or the Tax Advisor’s Vicarious Agents.